 - Several high-value transactions between well-known shell firms.

-- Payments that can only be traced back to a contract or an invoice.
+- Payments can only be traced back to a contract or an invoice.

 - Transactions involving products and services do not correspond to the businesses sending or receiving them.

 - Transactions involving two different businesses with the same registration address or corporations that disclose their registered agent's address.

 - A single business issuing wire transfers to a disproportionately high number of recipients.

 - Transactions with a large percentage of beneficiaries in high-risk jurisdictions or off-shore financial centers.

 Shell companies can be used for a variety of purposes, including tax evasion, fraud, and terrorist financing.
 In many cases, these companies are used to hide assets and income from tax authorities or to disguise illegal activities.

 One of the most common uses of shell companies is for tax evasion.
 In many jurisdictions, corporations and individuals are required to pay taxes on their income and assets.
 However, by setting up a shell company in a jurisdiction with lower tax rates or lax regulations, individuals and corporations can avoid paying taxes on their income and assets.
 This is often done by transferring funds or assets to the shell company, which then acts as a holding company or investment vehicle.

 Another way that shell companies can be used for financial crimes is through fraud.
 In this case, a shell company may be set up with the purpose of defrauding investors, customers, or other stakeholders.
 For example, a company may create a shell company to sell fake products or services, or to raise funds from investors for a non-existent project.
 The shell company can then be used to launder the proceeds of the fraud, making it more difficult for law enforcement to trace the funds.